• Skip to primary navigation

 • Pour in the chicken broth slowly while whisking.
 You want to add the liquids slowly to make sure the mixture remains thick, smooth and lump free.

-• If yours looks too thin at this point, that's alright!
-Just turn up the heat and let it come to a light boil while whisking constantly.
+• It will look thin at this point.
+So turn up the heat and let it come to a light boil while whisking constantly.
+It will thicken as it comes to a boil.

-• Once it starts to look like a thick condensed soup, remove it from the heat.
+• Once it starts to look like very thick condensed soup, remove it from the heat.

-• Soup will thicken more as it cools.
+• The soup will thicken more as it cools.

 • Add to your favorite recipes that call for cream of chicken soup!
 Use right away or store for later use.